The filter()

 7. Filter Data Frame Rows by Row Number

-function. this function takes the data frame object as the first argument and the row number you wanted to filter.
+function. this function takes the data frame object as the first argument and the row number that you want to filter as the second argument.

 # filter() by row number